Taylor Swift ''Toyed With the Idea'' of Changing This ''Lover'' Lyric

 "I've never really been able to fully explain songwriting other than it's like this, like, little glittery cloud floats in front of your face, and you grab it at the right time and then you revert back to what you know about the structure of a song in order to fill in the gaps," she told the newspaper for its "Diary of a Song" segment.

-Swift had been wanting to write a song like "Lover" for years; however, it wasn't until that fateful night in Nashville when the inspiration struck.
+Swift had been wanting to write a song like "Lover" for years; however, it wasn't until a night in Nashville that inspiration struck.

 "I'd been thinking for years, 'God it would just be so great to have, like, a song that people who are in love would want to dance to—like slow dance to,'" she said.
 "In my head, I had, like, the last two people on the dance floor at 3:00 a.m. swaying."